 Algeria Country Report

-Although legal barriers to non-hydrocarbon investment are likely to gradually be reduced in the next two years in an attempt to attract FDI, the state will maintain control over strategic sectors such as energy, automotive and steel.
+Although legal barriers to non-hydrocarbon investment are gradually being reduced and will likely continue in an attempt to attract FDI, the state will maintain control over strategic sectors such as energy, automotive, and steel.
 Foreign investments are at risk of expropriation in the event of disputes with the government, or if they fail to perform to expectations.
-Administrative inefficiency, corruption, and an overburdened legal system pose obstacles for business.
-Strikes commonly affect the public sector, particularly the education and healthcare sectors.
+Administrative inefficiency, corruption, and an overburdened legal system continue to pose obstacles for business.
+Anti-government protests are likely to cause business and traffic disruption, especially on Fridays, across Algeria.

-Algeria has long placed high emphasis on securing its more than 6,000-km border areas, particularly against jihadist penetration from Libya, Mauritania, Mali, and Niger, and this is likely to reinforce it during the ongoing transitional government period.
+Algeria has long placed high emphasis on securing its more than 6,000-km border areas, particularly against jihadist penetration from Libya, Mali, and Niger, and this is likely to reinforce it during the ongoing anti-government protests.
 Algeria's established military doctrine excludes deployment on operations outside Algeria and gives primacy to enhancing frontier security.
-Consequently, regional security co-operation remains weak, although Algeria has stepped up security co-operation with neighbouring states; for instance, jointly co-ordinating intelligence collection with Tunisian forces in the border area, which was reinforced since 2017.
+Consequently, regional security co-operation remains weak, although Algeria has stepped up security co-operation with neighbouring states; for instance, participating in the January 2020 Berlin conference on Libya.
 On the Libyan side, co-operation is problematic, given the prevalence of competing militias there and the absence of any effective state military forces.